Bredfield House

 Bredfield House (or White House as it was also known) was a now-demolished country house situated in the village of Bredfield, around 2 miles north of Woodbridge, Suffolk, England, United Kingdom.
 It was a Jacobean building and was traditionally the seat of the Jenney family.

 History

-In the 17th century Bredfield belonged to the Marryot family, who built the house.
+In the seventeenth century Bredfield belonged to the Marryot family, who built the house.
 It passed to the Jenney family in 1683 by the marriage of Dorothy, daughter and co-heiress of Robert Marryott, to Edmund, the second son of Sir Robert Jenney.
 A later Edmund Jenney was High Sheriff of Suffolk for 1740.